jyothika-philip/active-directory-home-lab/README.md

 ---
 ## Result

 The Windows client successfully joined the `lab.local` domain and a domain user was able to log in.
+This demonstrates centralized configuration management using Active Directory, where administrators can control user environments across multiple machines from a single location.
 ---
 Verification